-One of the best shows for entertaining small children at Universal Studios Hollywood is the Animal Actors Stage.
-Try to arrive early to get a seat closer to the front so little ones can see the dogs and cats and small animals do their tricks.
-You may even get to meet a famous animal star.
+One of the best shows for entertaining small children at Universal Studios Hollywood is Universal's Animal Actors.
+Try to arrive early to get a seat closer to the front.
+This seating will allow little ones to see the dogs, cats and small animals up close.
+You may even meet a famous animal star!
 Tad enjoyed meeting an owl from a Harry Potter movie.
-Kids may also enjoy Shrek 4D.
-If you buy a Front of Line Pass you’ll have a special seating area and can stay after certain show times for a more intimate meet-and-greet with some of the animal stars.
+If you buy a Universal Express Pass, you’ll enjoy perks at this show, such as special seating.
+These pass holders also receive an intimate meet-and-greet with some of the animal stars after certain showtimes.

 Kids may find the Special Effects Show interesting, or maybe a little scary.
 Let your tadpoles know that the stunts in the show are done by professionals.
 THEY SHOULD NOT TRY THESE AT HOME, TAD.
 WaterWorld is the park's most popular show.
 There are loud noises and explosions, so prepare your tadpoles.
 If it's hot when you visit, consider sitting in the splash zone.
 Seeing mom or dad get soaked with water is a great way to entertain small children at Universal Studios Hollywood.
 We frogs have no fear of the water.
 If wet isn't your thing, choose your seat wisely.